Abstract

 Although the current state of American politics is hyperpolarized, the issue of legalized sports betting is one of the few things that both major parties seem able to agree on.There are different ways to come at supporting legislation that makes sense for either party’s identity.

 Democrats have the ability to base their support on increased government revenue that can be spent on social programs.
 It is a similar idea to pushing for state lotteries that fund education, which has been part of the Democratic playbook as far back as the late 90s when the party made the creation of lotteries a significant issue in a pair of gubernatorial races in the South.
 Meanwhile, Republicans can offer an endorsement from a libertarian standpoint.
-The GOP is the party of deregulation and loosing restrictions around betting can fit neatly into that ethos.
+The GOP is the party of deregulation and loosening restrictions around betting can fit neatly into that ethos.

 Similarly, you can find a route to opposing legalizing sports gambling from either party’s perspective as Democratic reluctance can be messaged around concerns around social harms while Republican hesitance can be framed around social conservatism.